bartobri/no-more-secrets/README.md

 No More Secrets
 ===============

-"No More Secrets" is the name I've lovingly given to the infamous "decrypting text effect" seen on screen in the 1992 hacker movie "Sneakers".
+"No More Secrets" is the name I've lovingly given to the infamous "decrypting text" effect seen on screen in the 1992 hacker movie Sneakers.
 If you are unfamiliar with the effect, it can be seen at 0:35 in [this youtube video](https://www.youtube.com/watch?v=F5bAa6gFvLs).

-This project seeks to provide tools to recreate this effect in your projects.
+This project provides tools to recreate this effect in your projects.

-Here is a standalone executable (provided in this project) that uses the provided tools to perform this effect on piped data:
+Here is a standalone executable called `nms` (provided in this project) that uses these tools to perform this effect on piped data:

 ![Screenshot](http://i.imgur.com/ezF3xkN.gif)

-Here is another example program called "sneakers" (type `make sneakers` when installing.) that utilizes these tools to recreate, almost identically, what we see in the above movie clip.
+Here is another example program called "sneakers" (type `make sneakers` to build) that utilizes these tools to recreate, almost identically, what we see in the above movie clip.

 ![Screenshot](http://www.tackboard.world/no_more_secrets.gif)